 In this section, challenges that must be overcome to make research software FAIR are described.
 These represent current gaps that may make it difficult for individuals to follow the FAIR4RS principles.
 Additional details can be found in the related reports (Katz, Gruenpeter & Honeyman, 2021; Katz, Chue Hong, Barker & Gruenpeter, 2021).

 Metadata and identifier authority.
 All research software must have unique identifiers and associated metadata.
 How are these identifiers created?
 How is the metadata created, stored and maintained?
 Intrinsic metadata is guaranteed to be controlled by the authors but must be exposed to make the software findable.
-Extrinsic metadata can be used to make the software findable but is controlled by an external authority.
+Extrinsic metadata, such as (persistent) identifiers, can be used to make the software findable but is controlled by an external authority.

 Metadata vocabularies and metadata properties.
 At present, there is no community agreement on which vocabularies should be used.
 Vocabularies used by package managers to describe software do not capture metadata about research and there are relatively few discipline-specific vocabularies that capture metadata about software development and usage.
+Establishing metadata vocabularies/standards is an intensive process for which resources are limited.

 Software identifiers.
 At present, there is no community agreement on the best identifiers for software, even for specific use cases such as giving software authors credit.
 These identifiers are mostly independent and not clearly interoperable.